 A certificate of quarantine from the local inspection & quarantine authority will still be required for alcoholic beverages, cosmetics, seeds, foodstuffs, and plants.

 Fluctuating exchange rates can lead to a significant impact on the company.
-But to facilitate these transactions, you can use cross-border payment versions from WeChat or Alipay.
-Both methods require a business license but no need of Chinese bank account.
+To facilitate these transactions, you can use cross-border payment versions from WeChat or Alipay.
+Both methods require a business license but no need for a Chinese bank account.

 - “Pay account” is free

 - Cost of transaction: 3% of the total amount

 - Transaction agreement for a minimum of $5,000 (if less, may be additional fees)

 - Transactions allowed between RMB and Euros, US Dollars, Japanese Yen, Pound Sterling, Australian Dollars, Singapore Dollars, Hong Kong Dollars, South Korean Won

 - Transaction cost: 3% (reduced if transaction greater than 1 million RMB)

 - Transaction agreement for a minimum of $5,000 (maybe negotiated per week/month/quarter)